esm7/obsidian-map-view/README.md

 Your notes are encouraged to contain Obsidian tags that represent their type (e.g. `#hike`, `#food`, `#journal-entry` or whatever you'll want to filter by).
 In the search box you can type tags separated by commas and you'll get in your view just the notes that have one of these tags.

-Alternatively, if you follow an inline geolocation link by `tag:#yourTagName`, this tag will be added to that geolocation in addition to the note's tags.
+Alternatively, if you follow an inline geolocation link by `tag:yourTagName`, this tag will be added to that geolocation in addition to the note's tags.

 ### Marker Icons

 Map View allows you to customize notes' map marker icons based on a powerful rules system.
 These rules can be edited using the plugin's settings pane or edited as JSON for some even more fine-grained control.

-Icons are based on on [Font Awesome](https://fontawesome.com/), so to add a marker icon you'll need to find its name in the Font Awesome catalog.
+Icons are based on [Font Awesome](https://fontawesome.com/), so to add a marker icon you'll need to find its name in the Font Awesome catalog.
 Additionally, there are various marker properties (shape, color and more) that are based on [Leaflet.ExtraMarkers](https://github.com/coryasilva/Leaflet.ExtraMarkers#properties).

 To change the map marker icons for your notes, go to the Map View settings and scroll to Marker Icon Rules.